Represented By

 Productions

-Primary production base for his work as the Night King
+Filming location for his tenure as the Night King.

 Los Angeles